apg/unipoint/README.md

 `M-: (require 'unipoint)`
 `M-x unipoint-mode`

+Or, add it to your .emacs

+`(require 'unipoint)`

-This will bind C-\ to `unipoint-insert` which allows you to type a LaTeX symbol and get a codepoint.
+This will bind C-\ to `unipoint-insert` which allows you to type a TeX symbol and get a codepoint.
+Or, change an already type TeX symbol name into its unicode representation.

 This idea was inspired by an email from a friend: